CtrlK

 Distinctiveness Conflict Risk

 The 'C4 code-level documentation' niche is very specific and distinct.
-It's unlikely to conflict with general code documentation or other architecture skills because it explicitly targets the C4 model's code level with specific deliverables like function signatures and dependencies.
+It's unlikely to conflict with general documentation skills or other architecture skills because it targets a specific level (code-level) of a specific framework (C4).

 3 / 3